Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ##### Alternative Solutions

-We could also model curved relationships by including higher power terms in a [multiple linear regression model][Multiple Linear Regression Model] like the example below.
+We could also model curved relationships by including higher power terms in a [multiple linear regression model][Multiple Linear Regression] like the example below.
 By using `poly()` (short for polynomial), we now include $X$ and $X^2$ as variables in the model.

 ```r